werf/werf/docs/pages/reference/stages_and_images.md

 All commands that requires stages storage (`--stages-storage`) and images repo (`--images-repo`) params also require _syncrhonization lock manager_ address, which defined by the `--synchronization` option or `WERF_SYNCHRONIZATION=...` environment variable.
 At the moment, only the local syncrhonization lock manager, `:local`, is supported.

-An implementation backed up by the Redis will be added to implement distributed builds soon.
+(An implementation backed up by the Redis or Kubernetes server will be added to implement distributed builds soon.)

 NOTE that multiple werf processes working with the same project should use the same _stages storage_ and _syncrhonization lock manager_.